-Several of the towns that Segment 8 runs through operate a Municipal Separate Storm Sewers Systems (MS4), and therefore requires an MS4 permit to implement measures to reduce pollution in stormwater runoff.
+The Village of Ballston Spa, Town of Ballston, Town of Clifton Park, and Town of Glenville are currently MS4 communities located within Segment 6 - Package 4A, and therefore project requires an MS4 permit from each community to implement measures to reduce pollution in stormwater runoff.
 The Certificate Holders will obtain the necessary permit in this municipality.
-Table 6-1 identifies each municipality that requires an MS4 permit in Segment 8 and the status of each.
+Table 6.1 identifies each municipality that requires an MS4 permit in Segment 6 - Package 4A and the status of each.